lnfernal/Blockchain-Casino/README.md

 Issues Addressed:

-Distrust in online gambling (Security and Validity) Lack of transparency
+Distrust in online gambling (Security and Validity), Lack of transparency,
-Lack of privacy and anonymity
+Lack of privacy and anonymity,
 High transaction costs

 Abstract: